Vulnerability Builds Strength - Here's Why | Break to Grow

 Breaking Is Part of Growing

 When you break down, it might feel like a failure or a sign that you’re weak.
-But science shows that emotional vulnerability is a source of strength, not a flaw.
-Research by Brené Brown, a pioneer in vulnerability studies, found that opening up about your struggles builds deeper connection, courage, and resilience (Brown, 2012).
+But science shows that emotional vulnerability is a source of strength, Not a flaw!

 Why We’re Not Warned About Breaking

-We grow up with the message that when something goes wrong, you just fix it — no fuss, no cracks, no messy feelings.
+We grow up with the message that when something goes wrong, you just fix it- no fuss, no cracks, no messy feelings.
 But human beings aren’t machines.
 When something breaks inside, it doesn’t just snap back into place.
 It needs care, time, and sometimes, a complete reassembly.

 This process can feel lonely and overwhelming.
 You might find yourself shattered in ways you didn’t expect.
 But here’s the unspoken secret: you’re allowed to be broken.
 You’re allowed to feel lost, sad, angry, or scared.
 These moments of vulnerability are where real healing and transformation begin.